-DEPUTY COMMANDANT COMBAT DEVELOPMENT & INTEGRATION
+DEPUTY COMMANDANT, COMBAT DEVELOPMENT & INTEGRATION

 Deputy Commandant, Combat Development and Integration (DC, CD&I) is the institutional and intellectual epicenter for the evolution of the Marine Corps.
 CD&I identifies and facilitates the fielding of warfighting capabilities through the development and validation of concepts, identification of capabilities, and the development of solutions.
 The main focus of CD&I is on the individual Marine whether it is to champion urgent needs from the field, enhance training and education programs, experiment with new tactics and technologies, or to incorporate lessons learned.[2]